fjebaker/sesto-2024/presentation/main.typ

   //   - "Is this the variability you were looking for?"
 No but the light is much better here Extended geometry in reverberation modelling largely under explored
   - Often phenomenologically invoked
-  - *Two lamp post* model (Chainakun & Young 2017, Lucchini et al. 2023)
+  - *Two lamp post* model (e.g. Chainakun & Young 2017, Lucchini et al. 2023)
   - Continuous *extended sources* (Wilkins et al. 2016)

   // TODO: include some figures from those papers to show how they approach things